rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 Amazing!

 If you made it this far I salute you.
-It was a lot to do, but hopefully someone found it helpful!
+It was a lot to do, but hopefully, someone found it helpful!

 Here are some other blogs I found which might be helpful as well